 Laboratory space, including access to fume hoods, microscopes, centrifuges, etc., is located in multiple buildings on site.
 This space can be used for data collection or analysis, equipment storage, or sample processing.
 The DLC is outfitted with wireless internet access in all main areas of the center.

-For a nominal fee, the DLC is able to provide limited housing to visiting researchers in an historic 100 year old cabin located on site.
+For a nominal fee, the DLC is able to provide limited housing to visiting researchers in an historic 100-year-old cabin located on site.
 The cabin has four bedrooms and a common kitchen, bathroom, and living areas.
 Heat, A/C, hot water, and laundry facilities are included, and the kitchen is stocked with pots, pans, plates, utensils, small appliances, etc. The DLC does not provide food or bed/bath linens.
 We unfortunately cannot allow children or pets to stay in the cabin.
-Please contact the Research Manager (Dr. Erin Ehmke, email@example.com) for cabin availability and to request a reservation.
+Please contact the Director of Research (Dr. Erin Ehmke, email@example.com) for cabin availability and to request a reservation.